Poegim/clangim/README.md

 * [Screenshots](#screenshots)

 ## General info
-Langgim app is simple management system for Starcraft BroodWar/remastered teams.
+Clangim app is simple management system for Starcraft BroodWar/remastered teams.
 I did this application to expand my knowledge of the technologies I was using, mainly Laravel / TALL stack in this case.

 Includes:
 + blog